flisanp/ms2-barcelona-guide/README.md

 #### Content

-To find information on the best locations I've used the following sources:
+To find information about the best locations I've used the following sources:

 [Time Out](https://www.timeout.com/barcelona)